akulbansal1/Notes_Obsidian/Akul's Notebook/Books/Asset_Allocation/Beyond Diversification.md

 		- [[Regime Shifts Implications for Dynamic Strategies]] shows that GDP and inflation regime-switching models can be used for TAA.
 		- [[Macro-Based Parametric Asset Allocation]] shows that macro factors can be used to dynamically optimize investors' stock versus bonds allocations.
 		- Page (2013) shows a significant link between GDP and inflation surprises and bond, stock, and commodity returns.
-		- [[Research Papers/Asset Allocation/Factor Investing and Asset Allocation A Business Cycle Perspective]] relate the business cycle to returns, risks, and correlations for a broad list of risk factors.
+		- [[Factor Investing and Asset Allocation A Business Cycle Perspective]] relate the business cycle to returns, risks, and correlations for a broad list of risk factors.
 		- [[The Relationship Between Stocks and Oil Prices]] shows that oil and stocks have a common exposure to aggregate demand.
 		- [[Return Predictability and Market-Timing A One-Month Model]] build a stock market timing model with 20 factors, including oil, inflation, rates, and spreads.
 - Challenges with Practical Applications